Tools to launch your Amazon Ads campaign

-Vendors have a new interactive performance dashboard that helps analyze campaign and keyword performance over time and can help make more informed optimization decisions.
-You can select up to two metrics to quickly visualize your relative performance over time and identify trends in a graph format, without having to download and merge bulk campaign performance reports.
+Vendors have an interactive performance dashboard to analyze campaign and keyword performance over time and help make more informed optimization decisions.
+By selecting up to two metrics, you can quickly visualize your relative performance over time and identify trends in a graph format, without having to download and merge bulk campaign performance reports.
 When you click individual campaigns, the graph view will automatically adjust.

 Vendors can now add multiple filters in the campaign manager to drill down into specific campaigns based on selected benchmarks.
 Filters can change the data in the chart, the data table, and the totals so you can see the total impact of your selection, its changes over time, and the individual contributions of campaigns, products, or keywords.
 You can use filters to review specific performance drivers, analyze underperforming campaigns and keywords, or identify bid and budget adjustments that can help you meet your business goals.